thelia-modules/Mailjet/README.md

 }
 ```

-Then go to the configuration, give your API key and secret, you can let the webservice address at its default value,
-then entre the your mailing list name (the 'xxxxxx') into the 4th field.
+Then go to the configuration panel, give your API key and secret.
+You can leave the webservice address as its default value.
+Then enter your mailing list name (the 'xxxxxx') into the 4th field.
 Save and you're done !